jito-foundation/ncn-template/simulation-test-detailed-guide.md

 );
 ```

-- Verifies that:
+This code verifies that:
 - A winning ballot exists
 - Consensus has been reached
 - The winning weather status is "Sunny"

 ### Cleanup